BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

 #### Packages in Sub-folders

-You can access packages in sub-folders by prefixing the feature's name with the package name and the path from the `QuestPackages` folder to the package.
+You can access packages in sub-folders by prefixing the feature's name with the package name and the path from the "_QuestPackages_" folder to the package.

 ??? example